alex031029/JavaTest/notes.md

     * We can call constants like `Byte.SIZE` to check the detailed configurations.

 6. Modifiers:
     * `final`: used for variables.
-It cannot changed once it is assigned for the first time.
+        * It cannot changed once it is assigned for the first time.
+        * It does not required to be initialized when it is declared.